 Bethel Seminary is a world-class evangelical seminary offering nine master of arts degrees, a master of divinity degree, a variety of doctor of ministry degrees, and several certificates.
 Accreditors have praised the seminary's approach to developing whole and holy Christian leaders through three-part emphases on biblical/theological foundations, transformational leadership, and spiritual and personal formation.
-With locations in St. Paul, San Diego, and the eastern seaboard, as well as a model distance learning program, Bethel Seminary is breaking new ground in effective ministry training.
+With locations in St. Paul, San Diego, New England, and Washington, D.C., as well as a model distance learning program, Bethel Seminary is breaking new ground in effective ministry training.